Which Dog is for You?

 If you need a little incentive to get out for a bit of exercise — perhaps you’re coping with hypertension, high cholesterol, diabetes, or heart disease — think about a pooch that delights in walking, such as Akitas, Clumber spaniels, Airedales, or American Eskimo dogs.
 Small pups like Pomeranians and Toy poodles also enjoy walks, but they need much shorter strolls than larger breeds.

 Whether you love the sea’s salty tang or playing at the river’s edge, a golden retriever loves to be right there beside you.
 Another aquatic pooch is the Portuguese water dog, which has a waterproof coat and loves fun with family.
 Make sure your water-loving dog doesn’t get dehydrated, sunburned, or drink salt water, and never leave your pup alone near water.

-Whether you want a mixed or pure-breed dog, you can often find the right pup at the SPCA or a dog rescue group.
+Whether you want a mixed or pure-breed dog, you can often find the right pup or adult dog at the SPCA or a dog rescue group.
 These organisations accept hundreds of dogs of every type and temperament.
 Give them a go first when looking for a dog, so these abandoned animals can join a new family and be happy and loved again.

 If you would like to support your animal in a more natural way, when it is unwell or in pain, please feel free to contact me per email or call me on 07 5480824 or 021 494898.

 Hope you enjoyed this article.
 Receive new posts automatically by signing up for Animal Health Tips:

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.